Newborn Screening Education

 Newborn Screening (NBS) Collection Training

-The Program is committed to the improvement of specimen collection and continues to work with all birthing hospitals across the state to assist with training needs.
-In addition, the Program follows the approved standards for newborn screening specimen collection as outlined by the Clinical and Laboratory Standards Institute® (CLSI).
-If you are interested in training please contact Seratia at (334) 206-5729.
-Nurse continuing education credits have been approved for this training.
+The NBS Program is committed to the improvement of specimen collection and continues to work with all birthing hospitals, as well as clinics across the state, to assist with training needs.
+In addition, the NBS Program follows the approved standards for newborn screening specimen collection as outlined by the Clinical and Laboratory Standards Institute® (CLSI).
+If you are interested in training please contact Rachael Montgomery, Program Manager, at (334) 206-5955.

 There is no charge to register or participate in ADPH conferences; however, non-ADPH employees are charged a fee to receive CE Certificates.
 Nurses may watch the On Demand version of the program for up to two years and receive continuing education.

 - Newborn Screening Blood Collection Guidelines

 The first fifteen minutes of the following video details the processing of newborn screening specimens submitted to the State Health Laboratory.
 Proper handling of the specimens after collection and approved protocols for mailing are reviewed.
 The last five minutes of the video shows the actual collection of a newborn screening specimen at a pediatrician's office.
 The positioning of the infant and choosing front or back application of the blood to the filter paper are both personal preferences.

 The Alabama Department of Public Health has several training opportunities for health professionals offering continuing education through the Alabama Public Health Training Network (ALPHTN).
 ALPHTN utilizes a variety of distance learning technologies to reach public and allied health employees throughout the state and the country.

 Go to the Alabama Public Health Training Network website.

 - Locate the program of interest and click on the title to go to the program page.

 - Note that there are several links in a table on the program page, including links for handouts, a sign-in sheet, and an evaluation form.